On face angles of tetrahedra with a given base: On the limit points of the image

 \begin{example} Recall, that $\widetilde{A}$, $\widetilde{B}$, $\widetilde{C}$ (see \eqref{eq.spec.points.1}) are on the ``pillowcase'' $\mathbb{BP}$.
 If, say, $\angle BAC= \pi/2$ and $\angle ABC=\varphi$, then $\operatorname{Lim}(A)$ is a circle of unit radius in the plane of the second and the third coordinates by Proposition \ref{pr.limitpoint.1} and \eqref{eq.pillowc}.
 By Proposition~\ref{pr.closure.plane.1}, we get that $\widetilde{A}=\Bigl(0, \cos \varphi, \sin \varphi \Bigl) \in E_B\bigcap E_C$, $\widetilde{B}=\Bigl(0, -\cos \varphi, \sin \varphi \Bigl) \in E_A\bigcap E_C$, $\widetilde{C}=\Bigl(0, \cos \varphi, -\sin \varphi\Bigl) \in E_A\bigcap E_B$.
 In particular, the point $\widetilde{C}$ is in all three ellipses $E_A$, $E_B$, and $E_C$. \end{example}

 In the last part of this section, we consider some special immersions of the $2$-dimensional sphere $S^2$ into $3$-dimensional Euclidean space $\mathbb{E}^3$, related to our problem.

-The map $F$ is defined an continuous on $\Pi^0 \setminus \{A,B,C\}$.
-If we complement the plane $\Pi^0$ with an infinite point $\infty$ (that is, we pass to its one-point compactification), then we can assume by continuity that $F(\infty)=(1,1,1)$, see Lemma \ref{le.infin.1}.
+The map $F$ is defined and is continuous on $\Pi^0 \setminus \{A,B,C\}$.
+If we add to the plane $\Pi^0$ an infinite point $\infty$ (that is, we pass to its one-point compactification), then we can assume by continuity that $F(\infty)=(1,1,1)$, see Lemma \ref{le.infin.1}.
 Moreover, we can naturally ``glue'' three copies of the unit disk instead of the points $A,B,C$ with a natural continuous extension $F$ to these disks.

 As these three copies of the unit disk we will use the limit solid ellipses $\operatorname{Lim}(A)$, $\operatorname{Lim}(B)$, $\operatorname{Lim}(C)$.
 If we extend the map $F$ to each of these solid ellipses as the identity map, then we preserve the continuity of $F$ (see the arguments in the proof of Lemma \ref{le.limitpoint.1}).
 If fact, we can determine the required gluings by the fact that the extended mapping $F$ remains continuous.